 3. Beautify your desk

 Conceal ugly wires and clutter underneath your desk by putting a tension rod directly under the desk’s surface and hanging pretty curtains from it.
-Here are 22 tips for cleaning and decluttering your desk.

 4. Conceal bookshelf clutter